kkdevs/Patchwork/README.md

-This is a fork of the KK engine codebase adding some more features to it
+This is a fork of the KK engine adding some more features to it

 * A bit of performance improvements
-* Configurable edit/gameplay (gender, scenario and location restrictions)
-* Configurable main graphics (AA etc) and rendering (texture sizes, physics..)
-* Configurable sliders instead of hardcoded ones
-* Configurable shaders for hair, rim effect, per character
-* Configurable game metadata, on the spot, as CSV files
+* Exposing (almost) all game serialized metadata as CSV files
+* Various engine internals made configurabl
+* Removal of some arbitrary restrictions
+* a lot of small ad-hoc improvements/bugs introduced to the engine

 ## Card and class save compatibility